instax-dutta/Bash-Scripts/readme.md

 **Invocation:** (Instructions on how to use the script)

-## May your scripts ever run smoothly, and your backups be plentifu!
+## May your scripts ever run smoothly, and your life feel easy!